 Do NOT print the entire mortgage schedule.
 Hide the rows in between and print ONLY the first 10 rows and the last 10 rows of the mortgage schedule.

-Assuming that you decide to make an additional semi-monthly payment $of250 $50 only during the initial term of your mortgage, how much less do you owe to the bank after the first 3 years compared to the original schedule?
+Assuming that you decide to make to increase your periodic payment by $250 each period, only during the initial term of your mortgage, how much less do you owe to the bank after the first 4 years compared to the original schedule?
 Assuming that after the initial you only make the regular required payment, how much interest will you save over the life of the mortgage?

-Assuming that you decide to make an additional semi-monthly payment $of250 $50 during the entire life of your mortgage, how much interest will you save over the life of the mortgage?
+Assuming that you decide to make to increase your periodic payment by $250 each period, during the entire life of your mortgage, how much interest will you save over the life of the mortgage?

 Problem Two